systemseed/drupal_reactjs_boilerplate/README.md

 - Configured Drupal installation to work with React.js application
 - Nice admin theme
 - Other features of Contenta CMS out of the box.
 You should really [check them out](http://contentacms.readthedocs.io/en/latest/)!

-# Mac OS Docker configs

-By default Docker is configured to run on all environments.
-Mac has issues with files sync performance by default.
-So to get it fixed, open `./docker/docker-compose.override.yml` file and follow the instructions to improve file sync performance.
-When it's done, just run `make restart`.

 # Command list